Multiple Sclerosis and Cannabis

 Many conventional MS treatments focus on modulation of the immune system, trying to prevent inflammation that cascades into nerve damage.
 Two of the main causes of inflammatory damage are cytokine release and glutamate excitotoxicity.
 Cytokines are signaling molecules that stimulate the movement of cells towards sites of inflammation.
 Glutamate responds by efficiently pulling calcium into the cells to fight the inflammation.
 But if the inflammation causes excessive activity from these, with too many cells and too much calcium, the excess causes damage to nerves.
 Once nerves are damaged, they become even more vulnerable to pro-inflammatory agents as well as to oxidative stress.

 Axons, slender projections coming off nerve cells, conduct electrical impulses.
 The axons are covered in a protective sheath called myelin, and it is this sheath that is damaged by inflammation in MS. Demyelination (damage to the myelin) causes axonal loss, which leads to the inhibition of normal neural transmission.
-While axonal loss often occurs early in MS, it only becomes apparent later in the disease when the damage has reached a threshold beyond with the central nervous system can no longer compensate.
+While axonal loss often occurs early in MS, it only becomes apparent later in the disease when the damage has reached a threshold beyond which the central nervous system can no longer compensate.
 Autoimmunity, inflammation, and nerve damage result in a variety of MS symptoms including spasticity, incontinence, neuropathic pain, and a decline in cognitive function.

 The Endocannabinoid System